 mining the building sand, completely new approaches must be taken in the construction sector

 In analogy to the functional principle of a thermos I suggest the construction of static load-bearing wall elements.

 The vacuum foils used in space travel also replace the storage mass customary for buildings and all insulating material materials.
 In space, these films actually preserve much higher temperature differences than they do on Earth.

-But our terrestrial temperature differences can be isolated in the construction sector for a long time, if - applied in sandwich modules - whose cavity is held in the wave-breaking nothing of a rough vacuum.
+In the construction sector, terrestrial temperature differences can remain isolated for a long time, if - in sandwich modules - whose cavity is held in the wave-breaking nothing of a rough vacuum.
 The enclosed in the cavity vacuum allows the complete creation of well insulated buildings!

 Before the construction manual follows, I would like to mention the other advantages of these vacuum modules:

 # The load-bearing capacity of one covered with sheet metal* wall element, even for multi-storey buildings.

 # In this way, it is possible to prepare in rational construction planning and to build resource-saving and cost-effective.

 # Considerable energy-cost savings in winter heating or in the summer room cooling.